Distributed algorithms for fractional coloring: Introduction

 Looking back at the polyhedral definition of fractional coloring introduced above, a first possibility would be to design a randomized distributed algorithm producing a (random) independent set, in which each vertex has a large probability to be selected (in this case, the output of each vertex is a single bit, telling whether it belongs to the chosen independent set).
-A classical algorithm in this vein is the following: Each vertex is assigned a random identifier, and joins the independent set if its identifier is smaller than that of all its neighbors.
-This clearly produces an independent set, and it is not difficult to prove that each vertex $v$ is selected with probability at least $\tfrac1{d(v)+1}$~\cite{BHR18}, so in particular this 1-round randomized algorithm witnesses the fact that the fractional chromatic number of graphs of maximum degree $\Delta$ is at most $\Delta+1$.
+A classical algorithm in this vein is the following \cite{AS,BHR18}: Each vertex is assigned a random identifier, and joins the independent set if its identifier is smaller than that of all its neighbors.
+This clearly produces an independent set, and it is not difficult to prove that each vertex $v$ is selected with probability at least $\tfrac1{d(v)+1}$, so in particular this 1-round randomized algorithm witnesses the fact that the fractional chromatic number of graphs of maximum degree $\Delta$ is at most $\Delta+1$.
 Note that \emph{factor-of-IID} algorithms for independent sets introduced in the past years are of this form (see for instance~\cite{CGHV15,CHV18}).
 This leaves the question of how to produce a \emph{deterministic} distributed algorithm for fractional coloring.
+Recall that a fractional coloring is a distribution of independent sets, so the first issue is to decide what the output of the algorithm should be in order to be locally checkable.
 A solution explored in~\cite{HHRS16} is to assign to each independent set $S$ of $G$ an interval $I_S\subset \mathbb{R}$ of length $x_S$ (or a finite union of intervals of total length $x_S$), where $x_S$ is the weight defined above in the linear programming definition of fractional coloring, such that all $I_S$ are pairwise disjoint.
-The output of each vertex $v$ is then the union of all subsets $I_S\subset \mathbb{R}$ such that $x\in S$.
+The output of each vertex $v$ is then the union of all subsets $I_S\subset \mathbb{R}$ such that $v\in S$.
 Each vertex can check that its output (which is a finite union of intervals) has total length at least 1, and pairs of adjacent vertices can check that their outputs are disjoint, so the fact that this is a fractional coloring can be checked locally.
-If the set of identifiers of the vertices of $G$ is known to all the vertices in advance (for instance if there are $n$ vertices and the identifiers are $\{1,\ldots,n\}$), it is not difficult to transform the 1-round randomized algorithm described above into a 1-round deterministic algorithm producing such an output and with total weight at most $\Delta+1$.
-The main result of~\cite{HHRS16} is a 1-round deterministic algorithm producing such an output and with total weight at most $\alpha(\Delta+1)$ (for any $\alpha>1$), when the set of identifiers are not known in advance.
+If the set of identifiers of the vertices of $G$ is known to all the vertices in advance (for instance if there are $n$ vertices and the identifiers are $\{1,\ldots,n\}$), then by enumerating all permutations of the identifiers in some canonical order, it is not difficult to transform the 1-round randomized algorithm described above into a 1-round deterministic algorithm producing such an output and with total weight at most $\Delta+1$ (by running it for all permutations and aggregating all the solutions).
+The main result of~\cite{HHRS16} is a 1-round deterministic algorithm producing such an output and with total weight at most $\alpha(\Delta+1)$ (for any $\alpha>1$), when the set of identifiers is not known in advance.
 As observed in~\cite{HHRS16}, the unbounded size of the output implies that this algorithm is unusable in practice.
 In this paper, we explore a different way to design deterministic distributed algorithms producing fractional colorings of small total weight.